matthewmueller/rfcs/text/0000-go-client.md

 I built this client while simultaneously addressing the data needs of the app.
 In other words, if the app needed a feature, I added it.
 If it felt wrong in the app, I rethought the API.

-The Prisma client has a much more ambitious API that spans multiple languages.
+The Prisma client has a much more ambitious API that spans multiple databases and languages.
 I'm breaking a lot of new ground in this RFC, particularly around nested operations.
 Everything in this RFC ought to be questioned and debated.

 The goal is to have a memorable, simple API that is a delight to use for Go developers.
 Let's find a design together that charms!